jiegzhan/image-classification-rnn/README.md

 ### Highlights:

  - This is a **multi-class image classification** problem.
- - The purpose of this project is to **classify MNIST into 10 classes**.
+ - The purpose of this project is to **classify MNIST image dataset into 10 classes**.
  - The model was built with **Recurrent Neural Network (RNN: LSTM)** on **Tensorflow**.

 ### Data:

-  - The MNIST dataset was saved in the ./data/ directory.
+  - The MNIST image dataset was saved in the ./data/ directory.

 ### Train: